- Great durability

-If you have ever assembled pre-fabricated furniture, or do any kind of DIY building or repair, you have likely used hex keys before.
+If you ever assemble pre-fabricated furniture or do any kind of DIY building or repair, you have likely used hex keys before.
 Hex keys (also known as Allen wrenches or Allen keys) are an essential tool for any DIY enthusiast or professional mechanic.
-They are used to drive bolts and screws with hexagonal sockets and come in handy when working on bikes, go-karts, repairing electronics, assembling furniture and for many other household projects.
+They are used to drive bolts and screws with hexagonal sockets.
+An essential tool for working on bikes, go-karts, repairing electronics, furniture, and many other household projects.

 The box of the Bondhus 13189 metric set comes with the following: